Akash3791/tableau/README.md

-This is a tableau dashboard that i ctreated for aliq company database
+This is a tableau dashboard that i created for aliq company database